jamesrco/jamesrco.github.io/_pages/wedding_acco.md

 <br>
 <div style="font-family: &quot;Adobe Garamond Pro Regular&quot;; font-weight: 400; font-style: normal; line-height: 1.6; text-transform: none; letter-spacing: normal; font-size: 16.8px; color: rgb(65, 82, 112); margin: 0px;">
 Book your spot via PayPal using the form below.
-Select the number of nights here; during PayPal checkout, you'll be able to change the quantity to pay for more than one guest.
-You'll be automatically redirected back to our main wedding site after you finalize payment.
+Select the number of nights here; once you hit "Buy Now," you'll be redirected to a secure site for PayPal checkout.
+At that time, you'll be able to change the quantity to pay for more than one guest.
 If you have any requests for specific cabin-mates, please indicate them here - we'll do our best to accomodate.
 At the very least, we promise to offer you a litany of questionable excuses about why we couldn't hook you up!
+You'll be automatically redirected back to our main wedding site after you finalize payment.
 <br>
 <br>
 If you don't have a PayPal account or would prefer to pay some other way, please just email us.